halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-commission-payments.md

+# How to Setup Commissions

 This document will contain
 information relating to the setup of Commissions and contains the following
 sections:

+- Account Manager Setup
+- Commission Plans
+- Commission Calculation
+- Commission Reports
-Account Manager SetupCommission PlansCommission CalculationCommission ReportsAccount Manager Summary Report – Section 1Account Manager Summary Report – Section 2
+  - Account Manager Summary Report – Section 1
+  - Account Manager Summary Report – Section 2

-1
-Account Manager Setup
+# Account Manager Setup

 Account Managers must be set up in the Sales
 & Marketing granule.

 To access the salespeople records go to:

-Departments/Sales &
+*Departments/Sales & Marketing/Sales/Salespeople*
-Marketing/Sales/Salespeople